What is sexual orientation?

 Medical facts related to anal sex

-Anal sex is commonly practised by homosexual partners, probably as a substitute for the heterosexual sex.
+Anal sex is commonly practised by homosexual partners, probably as a substitute for heterosexual sex.
 Some heterosexual partners also practise it, with or without mutual consent.
 Any sexual activity is strictly a matter of personal choice, but should be engaged with genuine mutual consent [which has not been extracted under any kind of pressure].
 It is strictly your personal choice to indulge in any act you enjoy as long as you are not causing any physical or psychological harm to the other.

 As a medical expert, I would like to enlighten the readers about some medical facts related to anal sex.
 Medical science regards anal sex as ‘high-risk behaviour’.
 Physiologically, the anus is not designed for penetration by any hard object.
 As a protective reflex action, the anal sphincter tightens ordinarily if stimulated.
 Any attempt at penile insertion can be distressing, even if done slowly and gradually.
 If the penis is forced into the anus, injury is possible.
 The lining [mucus membrane] of the rectum is very thin, tears easily, does not heal fast and therefore is vulnerable to infections.
 Also, the tears can enlarge to a fissure or a crack.
 These are painful and slow to heal.
 There is also a possibility that a fistula could open up, allowing faeces to re-route into the abdominal cavity or into the vagina.
 This can cause serious surgical complications.
-One may lose control over the anal sphincter causing continuous involuntary leakage of faecal matter.
+One may lose control over the anal sphincter causing continuous involuntary leakage of stools.
 There is also the increased risk of haemorrhoids, which are quite uncomfortable.
 Rectal prolapse—wherein the walls of the rectum protrude through the anus and hence become visible outside the body—is another surgical emergency that is seen resulting out of anal intercourse.